-All student data, including E-mail and personal documents, on any McDowell computer is the property of the Logan Elm School District and is subject to review by McDowell and Logan Elm District staff and administration.
+All student data, including E-mail and personal documents, on any school computer is the property of the Logan Elm School District and is subject to review by Logan Elm District staff and administration.

-The computer equipment and on-line databases are an integral part of McDowell's educational curriculum.
+The computer equipment and on-line databases are an integral part of the educational curriculum.
 Students are expected to treat them accordingly.